 Do not trust a site’s “privacy settings” or features on your computer that claim to encrypt or otherwise protect your information.
 In too many cases, divorcing spouses have found themselves in difficult situations because of electronically stored or distributed information that was later recovered by the opposing attorney.
 Some examples include:

-At Boyle Feinberg, P.C., we represent clients across the Chicagoland area and North Shore communities in all facets of divorce.
-From the moment you retain our firm, we will pursue every available option in an effort to protect your interests and advise you on strategies for limiting the risks associated with using social media and other electronic communication.
+At Boyle Feinberg, P.C., our top family law attorneys in Chicago and Arlington Heights represent clients across the Chicagoland area and North Shore communities in all facets of divorce.
+From the moment you retain our top-rated family law firm, we will pursue every available option in an effort to protect your interests and advise you on strategies for limiting the risks associated with using social media and other electronic communication.

 Contact us to schedule an initial consultation regarding your family law concerns.
 You can reach us by phone at 312-376-8860 or 847-394-3940, or via email.